MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 ## Install Selenium IDE to automate Web applications with desktop flows (optional)

-The Selenium IDE is an open source tool that lets you record and playback human interactions on Websites.
+The Selenium IDE is an open source tool that lets you record and playback human interactions on websites.

 With desktop flows, you can run Selenium IDE scripts from Power Automate and keep them stored securely (with appropriate IT governance) in Dataverse.